Oxted: All Saints' Catholic Church

 The first Catholic Mass to be celebrated in Oxted since the Reformation took place in a garden shed in April 1914.
 Three months later, a plot of land on Chichele Road had been purchased for a new church from the Barrow Green estate.
 The building was designed by James Leonard Williams in the neo Gothic style and the foundation stone was laid in August 1914.
 The first mass took place in the completed crypt in October of the same year, but building work ceased for much of the First World War and the shell of the church was not completed until December 1919.

 The church bell dates from 1768, but was recast in 1862 and purchased for All Saints' in 1922.
 The following year, the stained glass window of St Hedwig, designed by Margaret Agnes Rope was installed in the lady chapel.
 The church was finally consecrated on 6 July 1927 and the elaborately carved reredos was finished in the same year.
 The waggon roof, decorated to a design of Geoffrey Fuller Webb, was completed in 1928 and the Stations of the Cross, carved in oak, were installed in 1931.
 During the Second World War, an incendiary bomb fell on the church, but the fire was extinguished before it could spread to the roof.

 Church of the Peace of God

 The first congregational church in Oxted was opened in Station Road East in 1902.
 By the early 1930s, it had become unable to cope with the number of worshippers and so a new church, named the Church of the Peace of God, was built in 1934–35.
 It was designed by Frederick Lawrence in the Byzanitine style and was constructed in red-brown brick.
 The church has a cruciform plan, oriented north–south, and has a central square tower.
 The church underwent considerable alteration in 2000, with the addition of an entrance concourse at the front and a new hall at the rear.
-The sanctuary was also refurbished and the church was rededicated in March 2002.
+The sanctuary was refurbished and the church was rededicated in March 2002.